Spotifyd/spotifyd/docs/src/installation/README.md

 brew install spotifyd
 ```

+## FreeBSD

+On FreeBSD, a package is available and can be installed with `pkg install spotifyd`.

+## OpenBSD

+On OpenBSD, a package is available and can be installed with `pkg_add spotifyd`.

 ## Installing from releases

 If none of the above methods work for you, you can also use our provided binaries.